Indian doctors find success in tackling the 'invisible burden' of tuberculosis

 In some cases, health visitors have also helped families gain access to government welfare schemes, soft loans and arranged skill development for family members of TB patients.

-Doctors at St. Stephen's Hospital, which gets funding from the charity United Way Worldwide, say the mental health home care program is effective and should be in the national TB program.
+Doctors at St. Stephen's Hospital, which gets funding from the charity United Way Worldwide, say the mental health home care programme is effective and should be in the national TB programme.

 "Mental health is the invisible burden of TB," said Vaghela.
 "Patients do not want to admit to having mental health issues and most doctors are too busy to deal with it.
 But if we want to end TB, we need to address this aspect of this disease."